Staffordshire Regiment Museum: Exhibits

-The museum's other outdoor exhibits include weapons (Combat Anti-Tank Gun) and Armoured Fighting Vehicles used or captured by the Regiment (FV432 Mk1, FV103 Spartan, Iraqi MTLB, Universal Carrier (Bren Gun) T16 and Ferret armoured car).
+The museum's other outdoor exhibits include weapons such as the ConBAT recoilless rifle and armoured fighting vehicles used or captured by the Regiment, including the FV432 Mk1, FV103 Spartan, Iraqi MT-LB, Universal Carrier (Bren Gun) T16 and Ferret armoured car.

 The museum grounds also have a remembrance garden containing the original memorial to the Staffordshire Regiment from the National Memorial Arboretum.
 After the memorial at the National Memorial Arboretum was replaced by a new memorial, built by Staffordshire Regiment veterans, the original memorial was relocated to the museum as part of the same project.
 The garden was officially opened by Prince Richard, Duke of Gloucester, on 7 April 2016.

 In 2019, the museum opened a military-style adventure playground.
 Named Camp Fisher, the centrepiece of the playground is a life-size Warrior tracked armoured vehicle play feature, set within a mock-Forward Operating Base based on the recent Afghanistan war.
 It is dedicated to WO2 Ian Fisher who was killed on operations in Afghanistan whilst serving with the 3rd Battalion the Mercian Regiment in 2013.

 The museum is owned and managed by the Staffordshire Regiment Museum Trust which is a registered charity in England and Wales (Charity No: 1096944).